drduh/macOS-Security-and-Privacy-Guide/README.md

 Alternatively, you can manage an encrypted passwords file yourself with `gpg` (shameless plug for my [pwd.sh](https://github.com/drduh/pwd.sh) script).

+In addition to passwords, ensure your online accounts (such as github, gmail) have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) enabled.

+Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.

 ## Wi-Fi
 OS X remembers access points it has connected to.
 Like all wireless devices, your Mac will broadcast all of these access point names it remembers (e.g. *So-and-so's Router*) each time it looks for a network (e.g. wake from sleep).

-This is a privacy risk, so I recommend removing networks from the list in **System Preferences** when they're no longer needed.
+This is a privacy risk, so remove networks from the list in **System Preferences** when they're no longer needed.

 ## Physical access
 Keep your Mac physically secure at all times.
 Don't leave it unattended in hotels and such.